 Heritage Farm holds special seasonal horse and tack auctions a year.
 At our auctions, we feature horses selected by our staff–may of those horses have worked in our lesson programs or in summer camp programs.
 We also accept carefully selected consignments from owners seeking to rehome their horse.

-DATE CHANGE!!!
-August 20: Summer Wrap Up Auction
+and Summer Wrap Up Auction Sunday, August 19.

 What We Auction: